The Quarter Shrinker uses a technique called high-velocity

 Adding strategically-placed steel plates has stopped our Lexan blast shield from

 fracturing.
-We've found that AR400 steel plates (used to armor Humvees)
+We've found that AR400 steel plates (used for armor in Humvees)

 are well suited to surviving repetitive bombardment from supersonic

 coil fragments.
-And even these must be periodically replaced after a few
+And even these must be periodically replaced after a couple

 2009, the folks at Hackerbot Labs (Seattle, WA) built their own coin